TheShubhamArya/AudioVision/README.md

 # AudioVision

-This is an iOS aapplication that aims to help blind people see the text around them.
+This is an iOS application that aims to help blind people see the text around them.
 This is made possible with the help of
 1. Speech recognition - to take users' commands and turn them into actions in the app
 2. Text Detection -  to detect text out of an image
 3. Image Stitching - to stitch multiple images together to create 1 long image which can be used to detect the text